carpentries/governance/EC_process/timeline.md

 * Reassess meeting procedures, including methods for setting the agenda and taking minutes
 * Review previous year’s financial report for new EC
 * Select new officers
+* Finalize annual goals for EC

 ## March
 * Annual financial report for community

 ## April
-* 1st quarter financial report
+* Review Q1 financial report
 * Publish Q1 Code of Conduct Transparency Report

 ## May